MicrosoftDocs/common-data-model-and-service/common-data-model/patient-scheduling-screening-template-deploy.md

 ### Dependencies

-1. Omnichannel: Install Omnichannel in an environment following the instructions in [Provision Omnichannel for Customer Service](https://docs.microsoft.com/dynamics365/omnichannel/administrator/omnichannel-provision-license).
+- Omnichannel: Install Omnichannel in an environment following the instructions in [Provision Omnichannel for Customer Service](https://docs.microsoft.com/dynamics365/omnichannel/administrator/omnichannel-provision-license).
 Provisioning requires using an Admin account.
 You might need to perform the steps twice if it doesn't work the first time.
 The whole process takes about two hours.

-2. Dynamics 365 Productivity Tools: Install Productivity Tools in the environment through [Dynamics 365 Productivity Tools](https://appsource.microsoft.com/product/dynamics-365/mscrm.d365_productivity_tools?tab=Overview) on Appsource.
+- **Dynamics 365 Productivity Tools**: Install Productivity Tools in the environment through [Dynamics 365 Productivity Tools](https://appsource.microsoft.com/product/dynamics-365/mscrm.d365_productivity_tools?tab=Overview) on Appsource.
 The Productivity Tools require Omnichannel.

 ## Set up Healthcare Bot service